Fund EcoMarket

 We build an investment case for each idea and focus on the following key factors:

-Our competitive advantage analysis can be simplified by answering the key questions/topics shown below:
+Our competitive advantage analysis can be simplified into the key topics shown below:

-1. Company factors: Technology, brand, cost competitiveness, R&D spend, market share
+1. Company factors: Technology, brand, cost competitiveness, R&D spend, and market share

-2. Market factors: Market growth, pricing power, barriers to entry, substitutes, consumer acceptance
+2. Market factors: Market growth, pricing power, barriers to entry, substitutes, and consumer acceptance

 We use these factors to determine the long-term sustainability of the business in question.
 In addition, we believe a strong balance sheet and outstanding management are also a competitive advantage and ensure we cover these factors during our fundamental analysis.